Washington, DC, Schools with Drawing Classes

 The George Washington University

 This university offers three programs in the fine arts.
 All of the programs can be tailored to fit students' needs and allow for a specialization in drawing.
-Applicants to the graduate program need an undergraduate degree and a portfolio.

 Minor in Fine Arts

 Undergraduates pursuing the minor must take 18 credit hours of coursework.
 Those interested primarily in drawing can discuss their course choices with their advisors.
 The college offers several classes in drawing and related subjects, including a drawing fundamentals course and a painting one.